Members Voluntary Liquidation (MVL)

 As MVLs are designed for solvent companies only, you will be required to sign a sworn declaration of solvency – this means you agree that your company can settle its liabilities in full within 12 months.
 To do this, a thorough assessment of the company’s financial position will take place.

-We will then notify HMRC and Companies House and your intention to close your company through an MVL will be advertised in the Gazette (London, Edinburgh, Wales or Northern Ireland), making it a matter of public record.
+We will then notify HMRC and Companies House.
+Your intention to close your company through a Members Voluntary Liquidation will be advertised in the Gazette (London, Edinburgh, Wales, or Northern Ireland), making it a matter of public record.

-Finally, following clearance from HMRC that there are no outstanding liabilities, and payment of any additional outstanding liabilities, the company’s funds will be distributed amongst shareholders.
+Finally, at the end of the process, following clearance from HMRC that there are no outstanding liabilities and payment of any additional outstanding liabilities, the company’s funds will be distributed amongst shareholders.

-Could a MVL have a negative effect on me?
+Could an MVL have a negative effect on me?